 Research devoted to retinal physiology and disease, glaucoma physiology and disease, and external and immunological disease demonstrate the breadth and depth of UCSF vision science.

-“From basic visual sciences through the development of new therapeutic agents, devices, and procedures to the implementation of clinical trials that determine the most effective strategies for implementation locally and globally, these NIH awards allow our outstanding faculty to advance research that brings new solutions to our patients,” says Dr. Stephen McLeod, chair of the Department of Ophthalmology.
+Dr. Stephen McLeod, chair of the Department of Ophthalmology, expresses the importance of advancing vision research, “From basic visual sciences through the development of new therapeutic agents, devices, and procedures to the implementation of clinical trials that determine the most effective strategies for implementation locally and globally, these NIH awards allow our outstanding faculty to advance research that brings new solutions to our patients,” says Dr. Stephen McLeod, chair of the Department of Ophthalmology.”

 Original lines of research are vital for halting blindness and visual disability.
 Private seed funds nurture and develop these fresh approaches.
 Government funding becomes possible once investigators can demonstrate results.